 In addition to fruits and vegetables, single iron-fortified grains are a popular choice for first foods.
 Bland in taste and smooth in texture, single grains will give your baby a chance to learn how to use a spoon.
 Rather than traditional rice cereal, consider trying fiber-filled, nutrient-dense choices such as buckwheat, millet, oatmeal or quinoa.

-Stage 2 feeding
+Stage 2 Feeding

 When your baby has mastered taking food from a spoon and swallowing, it may be time for the next step: Stage 2, which includes thicker textured purees of fruits, vegetables and meats in combination.
 Other readiness cues include your baby using their jaw and tongue to mash food and your baby moving food in their mouth from side to side.
+Nurture Life offers a number of Stage 2 purees to start your baby on this journey of more complex ingredient and flavor combinations!

-Stage 3 feeding
+Stage 3 Feeding

 When your baby starts reaching for food from the bowl, tray or spoon you’re feeding them from, it may be time to offer table foods.
 This is Stage 3.
 Make sure that your baby can hold small foods between their thumb and first finger and also that they can self-feed finger foods.